 Officially recognized student organizations are encouraged to develop a social media presence.
 Since these organizations are affiliated with the college, these social media activities should comply with all college policies found in the Catalog.

 College organizations seeking to have a social media presence should make a written request to the Dean of Students.
-The Dean of Students will approve requests.
-Maintenance and content development of the approved social media sites will be the responsibility of the student organizations.
+The content development of the approved social media sites will be the responsibility of the student organizations.